hicommonwealth/commonwealth/knowledge_base/_README.md

 Significant updates to knowledge base entries should be manually listed in a given entry's change log; see the [Change Log](#change-log) sub-entry for guidelines and context.
 All entries should follow the [Documentation Language](#documentation-language) guidelines.

-At least for the duration of 2023, as we implement this new system, any PR that updates or contributes to our knowledge base should tag @gdjohnson (the documentarian) on GitHub.
+As we implement this new system in 2024, any PR that updates or contributes to our knowledge base should tag @gdjohnson (the documentarian) on GitHub.

 ### Tickets and PRs